 It’s only a matter of time before the entire house will be managed by an app on a cell phone or via alternative mobile devices.

-For the individual, the app will provide alerts and real time personalized information, which eases the consumers decision making process since it’s customized to their behaviors.
-For the sake of example, imagine for a moment, the potential of an enhanced shopping experience if the consumer was receiving real time information about what groceries they needed as they shop in a grocery story.
-While startups, like Instacart, offer on-demand grocery shopping, they do not offer real time updating of customer needs based on the produce that is in the home.
+For the individual, the app will provide alerts and real-time personalized information, which eases the consumers’ decision-making process since it’s customized to their behaviors.
+For the sake of example, imagine for a moment, the potential of an enhanced shopping experience if the consumer was receiving real-time information about what groceries they needed as they shop in a grocery store.
+While startups, like Instacart, offer on-demand grocery shopping, they do not offer real-time updating of customer needs based on the produce that is in the home.

 As we see it, in the beginning, there will be companies who will create applications to improve consumer home experiences.
-Each company will develop applications dedicated for various domains.
-Over time, more broad, all- inclusive applications will be created.
+Each company will develop applications dedicated to various domains.
+Over time, more broad, all-inclusive applications will be created.
 In fact, this mesh of data is already been created by Nest and Samsung who have designed, Thread, a new internet standard that will enable enhanced communication among devices.

 The revenue model for businesses will be based on ads, similar to most mobile apps today.

 Similar to consumers, enterprises are already beginning to benefit from the IoT.
 For these businesses, the primary application will be to collect information on product usage and services.
 The streamlined process of data aggregation will improve customer support in the form of pre-alerts that can be sent to users as a means to avoid potential problems.

 For enterprises and manufacturers who are embracing the internet of things, the new era of manufacturing can significantly reduce operating costs, while increasing the seamless integration between the factory and the supply chain and distribution networks.
 For customer-facing companies, the real-time information will enable them to continue and deepen the customer relationships far beyond the point of sale and even create profitable new revenue streams.